adok0001/react-calculator/README.md

 4. Run `amplify add api` to add a GraphQL API and schema with rules to only allow users access to their own history.
 5. Run `amplify update api` and configure the API to use Cognito userpool as the authentication mode.
 6. Run `amplify push` to deploy the backend configuration to the cloud.
-7. Configure the [Authenticator](@aws-amplify/ui-react) component to only trigger on certain actions.
+7. Configure the [Authenticator](https://github.com/aws-amplify/amplify-ui#readme) component to only trigger on certain actions.
+If you encounter this [known issue](https://github.com/aws-amplify/amplify-js/issues/4257), you can resolve it by following [these steps](https://github.com/aws-amplify/amplify-js/issues/4257#issuecomment-622288820)
 8. Configure the API to sync local and cloud data.
-If you encounter this [known issue](https://github.com/aws-amplify/amplify-js/issues/4257), you can resolve it by following [these steps](https://github.com/aws-amplify/amplify-js/issues/4257#issuecomment-622288820)

 ## Usage

 To run the app locally, use the following command: